 Brokers have told Canadian Underwriter that they would like to hear something more cohesive from the insurance companies.

 Canadian Underwriter has approached individual companies to ask how they might offer emergency relief to consumers.
 Some responded with messaging similar to IBC’s, saying emergency situations would be handled on a case by case basis.
 Others offered some more specifics, while others either chose to not respond or could not meet the deadline.
 (Canadian Underwriter will be updating this story to post company responses as we receive them.)

 To date, here’s what carriers have told us (in alphabetical order):

-Allstate is also offering other options like payment deferrals — giving customers the option to pause insurance payments for up to of 90 days — and extensions on existing coverage for those who use their personal vehicles to deliver food, medicine and groceries for commercial purposes.
+It is also extending existing coverage for those who use their personal vehicles to deliver food, medicine and groceries for commercial purposes.

 Aviva is offering a new Stay Home endorsement which can reduce auto premiums by up to 75% for those who have stopped driving entirely.
 It’s one of a series of new relief options set out by the carrier, in addition to previously-announced measures.

 For those customers who have to drive during the pandemic — but still less than before — could receive savings of up to 15%.
 Aviva recommends brokers speak with clients to discuss what savings would be available.